Game Theory in Cosmology

-This tells us that the equilibrium distribution simultaneously minimizes an energetic, an entropic, and a teleodynamic term.
+This expression makes clear that the equilibrium distribution minimizes a combination of energetic, entropic and teleodynamic contributions, with the final term encoding the effects of persistent memory and structural bias that have no analogue in ordinary thermodynamics.
 The third contribution has no analog in ordinary thermodynamics and encodes the persistence of organizational constraints and dynamical feedback not reducible to energy alone.\\

 The evolution equations of teleodynamic systems follow by considering the probability flux in the configuration space.
 So, if $x(t)$ denotes microscopic variables, the coarse-grained dynamics acquires an additional drift proportional to the teleodynamic potential.
 In a gradient flow approximation, the equation of motion takes the form